elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 - On the Application Configuration page for the new app, click on the Resources tab.
 - In the Add-ons search bar enter "Postgres" and select "Heroku Postgres" from the list - click the "Submit Order Form" button on the pop-up dialog.
 - Next click on Settings on the Application Configuration page and click on the "Reveal Config Vars" button - check the DATABASE_URL has been automatically set up.
+- Add a new Config Var called DISABLE_COLLECTSTATIC and assign it a value of 1.
 - Add a new Config Var called SECRET_KEY and assign it a value - any random string of letters, digits and symbols.
 - The settings.py file should be updated to use the DATABASE_URL and SECRET_KEY environment variable values as follows :